npm/npm/doc/cli/npm-install.md

 `node_modules` and everything they depend on will be flattened in their `node_modules` folders.
 This obviously will eliminate some deduping.

+The `--ignore-versions-after=date` will cause npm to ignore versions of any package released after the given date.
+This is a useful workaround for bugs in recent releases of subdeps that you don't have controlled by a shrinkwrap.  `date` may be anything that the `Date` constructor would parse correctly; if it is invalid, this option will have no effect.

 The `--ignore-scripts` argument will cause npm to not execute any scripts defined in the package.json.
 See `npm-scripts(7)`.